jeffijoe/awilix/README.md

       **_must_** be named exactly like they are in the registration.
 For example, a dependency registered as `repository` cannot be referenced in a class constructor as `repo`.
+  - `options.errorOnShorterLivedDependencies`: If `true`, will throw an error if a singleton depends on a scoped or transient registration, or if a scoped registration depends on a transient registration.
+Defaults to `false`.

 ## `asFunction()`